 What's the difference between Hawaiian Sweet Potato and Okinawan Sweet Potato?
 Hang with me, this part may get confusing.

 There are two families of sweet potatoes that grow in Hawaii:

 (Original) Hawaiian Sweet Potato

 This specific variety is currently being revived in Hawaii.
-It’s believe to be one of the original plants that the Polynesian voyagers brought to Hawaii.
-We actually don’t see the “original” Hawaiian Sweet Potato often in Hawaii (though hopefully that will change in the future).
+It's believe to be one of the original plants that the Polynesian voyagers brought to Hawaii (these group of plants were called Canoe Plants).
+We don't see the "original" Hawaiian Sweet Potato often in Hawaii, though hopefully that will change in the future.

 99% of the time when people mention "Hawaiian Sweet Potato," they're actually referring to "Okinawan Sweet Potato" (more on that below) and not the "original" Hawaiian Sweet Potato described above.